Look Inside The Corfu Holiday Home Featured In Amanda & Alan’s Greek Job

 The same level of excitement predictably came from Amanda.
 ‘We’re so excited to be spending another summer together bashing down walls in one of our favourite places ever,’ she said of the announcement earlier this year.

 But, as always, it’s not all serious home design.
 Amanda and Alan promise to embark on plenty of mischievous side quests throughout the series – including a windy boat ride, visits to a donkey sanctuary and last minute cat adoptions.
-And, in true chaotic fashion, Amanda also got round to putting Alan on a gay dating app so he could get to know the locals. (‘Amanda had to guess some key measurements.’)
+And, in true chaotic fashion, Amanda also got round to putting Alan on various dating apps so he could get to know the locals. (‘Amanda had to guess some key measurements.’)

 How Is This Series Different From The Others?